cahogg/cahogg/README.md

 - 👋 Hi, I’m @cahogg
-- 👀 I’m interested in pursuing a career in programing.
+- 👀 I’m interested in pursuing a career in game dev.
-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m currently working on projects in Godot 4.
-- 💞️ I’m looking to collaborate on career oppurtunities.
+- 💞️ I’m looking to collaborate on projects in Godot 4.
 - 📫 How to reach me: My personal email: cahogg123@gmail.com

 <!---